Dakar Sedar Senghor (DKR) Airport

 Dakar Sedar Senghor DKR Airport Overview

-With two runways and an estimated 1.5 million passengers a year, Dakar Senghor Airport is served by a large number of African, Middle East, and some European airlines.
+With two runways and yearly about 1.6 million passengers, Dakar Senghor Airport is served by a large number of African, Middle East, and some European airlines.
 The Airport also serves as connecting airport to the Canary Islands.

 The on-Airport Hotel Sogepres (tel.
 820-60-60) is right in side the passenger terminal's level 1, with 15 air-conditioned rooms.